daspec/www.daspec.com/guides/install.md

 and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, __daspec-output__).

 For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

+## Setting up custom formatters

+You can modify the default behaviour and turn off outputs that you do not want, or add completely new formatters that produce output your preferred test management tools can consume.
+To do that, just supply the list of node modules as the __--formatters__ argument, or add it to the __"formatters"__ key of the config file.
+For example, here is how the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) replaces the grey console with [color console output](https://github.com/daspec/daspec-js-color-console-formatter):

+    {
+      ...
+      "formatters": ["daspec/formatters/markdown-files", "daspec-color-console"]
+      ...
+    }

+The two default formatters are:

+* __daspec/formatters/markdown-files__ -- prints markdown results to files in the output dir
+* __daspec/formatters/console__ -- simple summary in the console

+## Continuous integration

+Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
+This means that you can use those scripts straight away in a continuous integration setup.
+However, it's a good idea to change the standard list of formatters to something more easily machine consumable.